 Communities are now closer to key areas in Singapore’s Downtown Core, medical, heritage and tourism precincts such as Shenton Way, Singapore General Hospital, and Chinatown, with the opening of Phase 3 of the Thomson-East Coast Line (TEL3).

-Arup, in conjunction with Aedas, led the design and engineering of six stations located in the densely built-up city centre that cuts across significant geological variations from one station to another.
+In conjunction with Aedas, we led the design and engineering of six stations located in the densely built-up city centre that cuts across significant geological variations from one station to another.
 This tested and pushed the boundaries of innovation and engineering design of the stations and tunnels.

 Commuter-centric design